Black and Wood Bathroom Ideas: 15 Stunning Designs You’ll Want to Copy

 https://www.reddit.com/r/HomeDecorating/comments/1ija870/before_and_after_of_our_scary_basement_bathroom/

-r/South_Information_15 nailed the proportions on this floating design.
-The black metal frame creates a shadow line underneath that makes the vanity appear lighter than it is.
-Those two oak drawer fronts with their visible grain bring organic warmth into what could otherwise read too modern and cold.
-The black countertop matches the frame while that circular LED mirror adds a contemporary touch without feeling trendy.
+The proportions on a well-designed floating vanity can be stunning.
+A black metal frame creates a shadow line underneath that makes the vanity appear lighter than it actually is.
+Oak drawer fronts with visible grain bring organic warmth into what could otherwise read too modern and cold.
+A black countertop matches the frame while a circular LED mirror adds contemporary function without feeling trendy in a way that’ll age poorly.

-The hexagonal tile backsplash introduces pattern subtly—it’s there when you notice it but doesn’t compete with the vanity for attention.
-The black faucet continues the material theme without adding new finishes to track.
+A hexagonal tile backsplash introduces pattern subtly.
+It’s there when you notice it but doesn’t compete with the vanity for attention.
+A black faucet continues the material theme without adding new finishes to coordinate.

 Vertical Wood Slats with Stone and Black Fixtures